ibm-cloud-docs/vpc/delete-vpc-resources.md

 ```
 {: pre}

-Add ` | json_pp ` or ` | jq ` after the curl command to get a readable JSON string. `jq` is a third-party tool that is licensed under the [MIT license](https://stedolan.github.io/jq/download/). `jq` might not come preinstalled on all VPC images available when you create an instance.
+Add ` | json_pp ` or ` | jq ` after the curl command to get a readable JSON string. `jq` is a third-party tool that is licensed under the [MIT license](https://stedolan.github.io/jq/download/).
+Some operating systems do not include `jq` by default.
+Install `jq` before use or substitute another JSON parser.
 The `json_pp` command is a JSON preprocessor that is typically installed by default on most Linux distributions.
 {: tip}

 Save the ID of the VPC in a variable so you can use it later, for example: